d86leader/clang_complete/README.md

 # ClangComplete

 This plugin uses clang for accurate completion of your C and C++ code.
 The fork focuses on removing unneccesary features and leaving only completion withouth the need to set options to remove unwanted stuff.
+It seems i have succeeded in removing it all, which hasa boosted the completion speed significantly!

 ## Installation